-Staff will continue to support local governments, Activate Allen County and the Allen County Bicycle and Pedestrian Task Force to educate the public in areas of traffic safety and identify funding opportunities to enhance active transportation options across the community.
-The MPO will also work with Activate Allen County and the Allen County Bicycle and Pedestrian Task Force as well as Allen County Public Health and ODOT District to ensure local Safe Routes to School Travel Plans are developed and/or updated to ensure safe, appropriate and accessible paths to school are provided across the MPOs 12 different school districts.
-The MPO will work to: document health and safety-related impacts of motorized and non-motorized transport; educate young bicyclists and pedestrians as to the rules of the road across multiple venues; support walking and biking to school events, bicycle rodeos, walking school bus activities, etc.; and, dump-the-pump days and ozone action days.

-The MPO will actively work to address active transportation options and incorporate the transportation provisions of the ADA into its urban transportation planning program.
+- Staff will continue involvement in intercity transportation service planning through coordination with MPO members and others on discussions of rail service and other modes to and through the Lima/Allen County area.
+This would include Chicago to Columbus, Cleveland, or different possible routes.
+The MPO will continue to support, assist and help coordinate activities amongst agencies and modes interested in furthering the same. - Staff will continue to support local governments, Activate Allen County and the Allen County Bicycle and Pedestrian Task Force to educate the public in areas of traffic safety, and identify funding opportunities to enhance active transportation options across the community. - The MPO will also work with Activate Allen County, Allen County Bicycle, Pedestrian Task Force, Allen County Public Health, and ODOT District 1 to ensure local Safe Routes to School Travel Plans are developed and updated to ensure safe, appropriate and accessible paths to school are provided across the MPOs 12 different school districts.
+In addition, the MPO will work to document health and safetyrelated impacts of motorized and non-motorized transport, educate young bicyclists and pedestrians as to the rules of the road across multiple venues, support walking and biking to school events, bicycle rodeos, walking school bus activities and, dump-the-pump days and ozone action days. - The MPO will actively work to address active transportation options and incorporate the transportation provisions of the ADA into its urban transportation planning program.
 Active transportation options provide the multimodal options necessary to ensure equity in the distribution of federal funding.
 Active transportation options also support the intent of the ADA and ensure that pedestrians with disabilities have the opportunity to use the transportation system in an accessible and safe manner.
 An integral component of the ADA planning process is for local governments to prepare and implement ADA Transition Plans that inventory accessibility conditions and define strategies and schedules for implementing fully accessible pedestrian networks.
-The MPO intends to continue to work with member local governments to assist in the development of ADA Transition Plans; and, review local government transportation improvement project funding requests to promote consistency with ADA accessibility standards.
-The MPO will use MPO STP funding (PID 110312) to accommodate the same.
+The MPO intends to continue to work with member local governments to assist in developing ADA Transition Plans and review local government transportation improvement project funding requests to promote consistency with ADA accessibility standards.
+In addition, the MPO will use MPO STP funding (PID 110312 and PID110313) to accommodate the same.

-TRANSPORTATION - STP

-Products: Sustain Working Group of Non-Traditional Stakeholders; Continual.

-Maintain & Integrate Sustainability in Agency Website; Continual.

-Develop Public Awareness of Emissions Factors; Ongoing.

-Maintain & Implement Active Transportation Plan Components; Continual.

-Attend Activate Allen County Meetings; Ongoing.

-Support the Allen County Bicycle & Pedestrian Task Force; Ongoing.

-Support Lima Housing Task Force; Ongoing

-Validate and Map Bike/Pedestrian Counts; September 2021 and May 2022.

-Support and Develop ADA Transition Plans; June 2022.

-Support and Develop Safe Route to School Travel Plans; June 2022

-Technical Assistance; Ongoing.
+- Sustain Working Group of Non-Traditional Stakeholders; Continual. - Maintain & Integrate Sustainability in Agency Website; Continual. - Develop Public Awareness of Emissions Factors; Ongoing. - Maintain & Implement Active Transportation Plan Components; Continual. - Attend Activate Allen County Meetings; Ongoing. - Support the Allen County Bicycle & Pedestrian Task Force; Ongoing. - Support Lima Housing Task Force; Ongoing. - Validate and Map Bike/Pedestrian Counts; Ongoing. - Support and Develop ADA Transition Plans; Ongoing. - Support and Develop Safe Route to School Travel Plans; Ongoing. - Technical Assistance; Ongoing. - Support and Develop Complete Streets Policies; Ongoing.

+Subcategory 605.8:

-CONTINUING PLANNING - REVIEW AND APPRAISAL
+CONTINUING PLANNING - REVIEW, AND APPRAISAL

-To compare the results of surveillance activities against the current 2040 Long Range Transportation Plan (LRTP) and to assess the adequacy of the existing network in order to prepare a periodic update that complies with federally mandated transportation goals and priorities
+Subcategory 610 ODOT/FHWA To compare the results of surveillance activities against the current 2040 Long Range Transportation Plan (LRTP) and to assess the adequacy of the existing network to prepare a periodic update that complies with federally mandated transportation goals and priorities

 To evaluate the current status of the regional transportation system and or identify necessary improvements to the system that will guide the investments and advancement of the system for at least 20 years into the future.
-To realize same the MPO will:
+To realize the same, the MPO